 Normally you only use a Bringme Box when you need it.
 No one has a box that's exclusively his or hers.
 That's become the definition of the sharing-economy.
 We asked Stéphane how Bringme fits into his projects.

 "I think we were always looking for a way to give added value to the building.
 We were looking for something else, apart from a beautiful design, security cameras and updated automatisation.
-That's how we came across Bringme - just in time too, because I think we're one of the first developers to use Bringme in residential real estate.
+That's how we came across Bringme - just in time too, because I think we're one of the first developers to use Bringme in residential property.
 In one of our projects, YUST – Young Urban Style – we're actually taking it a step further, as an entire neighbourhood will use it.
 We're going to place more boxes next to each other to accommodate more than 5000 users.
 The residents don't have to pay for it.
 They'll use a special code to enter the area where the boxes are in order to collect their parcels."